-No. Task Deadline 1 OIPE shall send the Self-Study Template to HODs for the academic Year 2022-2023 for implementation.
-Aug 25, 2022 2 HODs shall Review and update the goals, objectives, actions, KPIs and targets of their Offices for the Academic Year 2022-2023 taking into account the previous cycle feedback and assessment results.
+No. Task Deadline 1 OIPE shall send the Self-Study Template to HODs for the academic Year 2023-2024 for implementation.
+Aug 25, 2023 2 HODs shall Review and update the goals, objectives, actions, KPIs and targets of their Offices for the Academic Year 2023-2024 considering the previous cycle feedback and assessment results.
 And Submit the Unit Annual Operational Plan (AOP) to IEC Co-Chair for Approval.
-Sept 5, 2022 3 APC shall meet and discuss all the recommended KPIs and shall submit the first draft of AOP to the Chancellor for amendments/approval.
-Sept 5, 2022 4 OIPE shall collect Corrective Action Plans for unachieved KPIs in academic Year 2021-2022 from HODs.
-Sept 7, 2022 5 HODs shall receive their Approved AOP from OIPE for implementation.
-Sept 10, 2022 6 IEC Review and update the Assessment Instruments (survey forms, direct assessment tools, etc.) based on the previous cycle feedback and analysis.
-Nov 15, 2022 7 HODs shall assess the interim performance of their Offices with respect to specified goals and objectives and make adjustments if needed.
-Feb 28, 2023 8 OIPE shall carry out all units' Services Satisfaction Surveys March 1, 2023 9 OIPE analyze and disseminate survey results to HODs April 3, 2023 10 IEC Co-Chair with OIPE shall meet with HODs and discuss survey results, corrective action plans, continuous improvements recommendation and performance against previous cycle recommendations.
-April 10, 2023 11 OIPE shall prepare the Services Annual Evaluation Report for the Administrative & Support Units and Submit it to the Chancellor for Approval.
-May 1, 2023 12 OIPE shall disseminate the approved recommendations of satisfaction survey results to HOD and update the Unit Annual Self-Study.
-May 9, 2023 13 HODs shall carry out yearly self-assessment of their Offices and update the Unit self-study Reports with: • Actual performance against targets supported with evidence, • Set corrective\improvement action plans accordingly, • Closing previous cycle with actual performance and evidence.
+Sept 5, 2023 3 APC shall meet and discuss all the recommended KPIs and shall submit the first draft of AOP to the Chancellor for amendments/approval.
+Sept 5, 2023 4 OIPE shall collect Corrective Action Plans for unachieved KPIs in academic Year 2022-2023 from HODs.
+Sept 7, 2023 5 HODs shall receive their Approved AOP from OIPE for implementation.
+Sept 10, 2023 6 IEC Review and update the Assessment Instruments (survey forms, direct assessment tools, etc.) based on the previous cycle feedback and analysis.
+Nov 15, 2023 7 HODs shall assess the interim performance of their Offices with respect to specified goals and objectives and adjust if needed.
+Feb 28, 2024 8 OIPE shall carry out all units' Services Satisfaction Surveys March 1, 2024 9 OIPE analyze and disseminate survey results to HODs April 3, 2024 10 IEC Co-Chair with OIPE shall meet with HODs and discuss survey results, corrective action plans, continuous improvements recommendation and performance against previous cycle recommendations.
+April 10, 2024 11 OIPE shall prepare the Services Annual Evaluation Report for the Administrative & Support Units and Submit it to the Chancellor for Approval.
+May 1, 2024 12 OIPE shall disseminate the approved recommendations of satisfaction survey results to HOD and update the Unit Annual Self-Study.
+May 9, 2024 13 HODs shall carry out yearly self-assessment of their Offices and update the Unit self-study Reports with: Actual performance against targets supported with evidence, Set corrective\improvement action plans accordingly, Closing previous cycle with actual performance and evidence.
 Submit Unit self-study Reports to (IEC Co-Chairs) for Approval for approval.
-Aug 25, 2023 14 APC shall meet with HODs and discuss Units overall performance and improvement plans and recommendations.
-Aug 28, 2023 15 IEC Co-Chairs approve the last version received of the Self- Study reports after updates and submit to the OIPE.
-Sep 5,2023 16 OIPE Submit All USTF Units Annual Self-Study Reports 2022-2023 to the Chancellor for approval.
-Sep 8,2023
+Aug 25, 2024 14 APC shall meet with HODs and discuss Units overall performance and improvement plans and recommendations.
+Aug 28, 2024 15 IEC Co-Chairs approve the last version received of the Self- Study reports after updates and submit to the OIPE.
+Sep 5,2024 16 OIPE Submit All USTF Units Annual Self-Study Reports 2023-2024 to the Chancellor for approval.
+Sep 8,2024